Vogue Tyre: Early history: 1913–1960

 Harry Hower, a chauffeur in the Chicago area in the early 1900s, got into the tire business and proposed an idea about the whitewall to the Woodbury family.
-By 1918, the Woodbury's and Harry were in business and the Vogue Tyre Company was born.
+By 1918, the Woodburys and Harry were in business as the Vogue Tyre Company.
 Over the decades, celebrities and notable people have used Vogue Tyre products on their vehicles with Vogue whitewall tires.

-In 1928, Mr. Lloyd Dodson contracted with Vogue Tyre owners Harry Hower and Margaret Woodbury to begin selling their distinctive whitewall tires.
-When the Great Depression hit in 1929, he turned to the local entertainment industry to sell upscale tires to the movie stars.
-In 1942, he bought Vogue Tyre and remained its chairman until his death.
+In 1928, Lloyd Dodson contracted with Vogue Tyre owners Harry Hower and Margaret Woodbury to begin selling whitewall tires.
+When the Great Depression hit in 1929, he began selling upscale tires to the local entertainment industry.
+In 1942, Dodson bought Vogue Tyre and remained its chairman until his death.
 A selection of these products and list of notable customers are displayed below:

 Expansion: 1960 to present

-Mr. Lloyd Dodson started his tire business in 1923 and became the exclusive distributor of Vogue Tyres for the western United States.
-He bought the Chicago-based company during World War II and remained active in the business until his death.
-He remained active as chairman of the board of directors for the last ten years of his life.
+Lloyd Dodson started his tire business in 1923 and became the exclusive distributor of Vogue Tyres for the western United States.
+He bought the Chicago-based company during World War II and remained active in the business until his death, serving as chairman of the board of directors for the last ten years of his life.